 The views are beyond imaginable and the 300 steps to get there will only make you appreciate the journey even more!

 After all, that wandering around remember to take a pit stop and try some of the delicious bites on offer.
 While we all love a decadent sit-down meal, there’s something about the best of street eats that resonates with every true foodie.
 In Paris, with crêpe stands and quick café stops on every corner, it’s hard to miss the best of the delicious, on-the-go bites the City of Light has to offer.
-Here, some of our favorite Parisian street foods, from the best falafel outside of Israel to the most unforgettable and decadent cup of chocolate chaud.
+Here, some of our favourite Parisian street foods, from the best falafel outside of Israel to the most unforgettable and decadent cup of chocolate chaud.